BartlomiejIT/Top-Fashion-Insta-Influencers-Campaign-SQL-Power-BI-Excel/README.md

 ## Technologies used in the project

 - Excel: For initial data review and cleaning.
-- PostgreSQL: For more advanced data cleaning, testing, and analysis.
+- PostgreSQL: For more advanced data cleaning, testing and analysis.
 - Power BI: For data visualization and creating an interactive dashboard.
 - Jupyter Notebook: For creating interactive project documentation.

 ## How to use the project

 - Data preparation: Data was downloaded from the "Top 1000 Instagramers World Cleaned" dataset available on the Kaggle platform.
 Data was processed and cleaned using Excel and PostgreSQL.
-- Data analysis: Detailed data analysis was performed using Jupyter Notebook, including follower count, average engagement, and engagement rate.
+- Data analysis: Detailed data analysis was performed using Jupyter Notebook, including follower count, average engagement and engagement rate.
 - Visualization: The analysis results were visualized in Power BI, creating an interactive dashboard that allows easy viewing and filtering of data.

 ## Why is it worth checking out this project?